Apple Push Notification Service (APNs) is the transport method that Urban Airship supports for iOS notifications.

-Production vs Development Apps in Urban Airship
+Production vs. Development Apps

 development/sandbox will not work on

 production/distribution.
 Because of this, we suggest making two projects

 in the Urban Airship dashboard.
 That way you can continue to build and develop

 your application even after releasing it, without interrupting your users.

 When building your app using a development provisioning profile, set your Urban Airship project to Development, and upload the development Push SSL certificate.
 To push to an app built with a distribution provisioning profile (either with a release build in Xcode, ad hoc distribution, or the iTunes App Store), use a project that is designated as Production, and upload the production Push SSL certificate.